schveiguy/jsoniopipe/README.md

 * Single-quote strings are allowed
 * Trailing commas are allowed

-These convenient features make JSON5 a preferable format to JSON for humain-maintained content such as configuration files.
+These convenient features make JSON5 a preferable format to JSON for human-maintained content such as configuration files.
 However, due to the more complex parsing requirements, JSON5 is not recommended for sending data over communication channels, where humans are not hand-maintaining the content.

 ## Issues